 During my internet search, I stumbled across expired discounts.
 I asked about those and if they would be willing to extend the offer.
 I also asked about typical discounts like veteran or military.
 The trick was I had to ask.

 The worst they can say was no, right?
 At the least, I would have lost nothing but at the most, I would have saved a bundle!

 Credit card rewards are the best!
-I use my Discover card a lot because of their 5% revolving cashback rewards.
-Every month, I pay my card in full but I accumulated cashback for things I have to purchase like groceries, gas, and insurance.
+I use Discover because of their 5% revolving cashback rewards.
+Every month, I pay my card in full, but I accumulated cashback for things I have to purchase like groceries, gas, and insurance.